[Case Study Off Road México]

 Contextual CTAs

-Friction: Generic CTAs lacked clear direction.
+Friction: Generic calls to action without clear direction.

 Impact: Guided navigation with purpose and clarity.